Next Lesson - The Nephron

 Abstract

 - The embryo develops three different kidney systems, each degenerating before the formation of the next.
 The pronephros is never functional, and lasts throughout the fourth week of gestation.
-The mesonephros does start to filter blood, and at around 2 months of gestation, the mesonephric duct differentiates into the ureteric bud.
+The mesonephros does start to filter blood, and around the fifth week of gestation the ureteric bud arises from the mesonephric duct.

-- The metanephros is the definitive kidney, and is formed when the ureteric bud contacts the urogenital sinus.
+- The metanephros is the definitive kidney, and is formed when the ureteric bud contacts the metanephric mesenchyme.
 It has two components: the collecting system, originating from the ureteric bud and forming the ureter, renal pelvis, calyces and collecting tubules, and the excretory system, developing from the intermediate mesoderm to form the Bowman’s Capsule, PCT, loop of Henle and DCT.

 - The metanephros develops at the caudal end of the embryo, meaning it has to migrate up to the lumbar region.